-F1 Work Permit – Work Options while Studying in the USA on Student Visa
+F1 Visa Work Permit – Work Options while Studying in the USA on Student Visa

 International students who wish to study in the USA have permission to study on Student Visa.
-So, these students can do that under international student work permit under the two non-immigrant visas- F1 and M1.
+So, these students can do that under international student work permit under the two non-immigrant visa categories – F1 and M1.

 The F1 Visa is issued to those foreigners who wish to get admitted to educational institutions in the US.
-There are some requirements that need to be fulfilled in order to be eligible for F1 Visa and that includes:
+There are some F1 visa requirements that need to be fulfilled in order to be eligible for F1 Visa and that includes:

 To be enrolled in an educational institution in the US which is approved by the Student and Exchange Visitors Program, Immigration, and Customs Enforcement, proficient in English, have sufficient funds to support himself/herself during the whole period of studies, etc.

 Once you acquire the F1 Visa, you will have various employment opportunities coming your way as under international student work permit.
-The work options with an F1 visa in the USA are namely On-campus Employment, CPT (Curricular Practical Training), OPT (Optional Practical Training), Off-campus Employment or Severe Economic Hardship and Employment with an International Organization.
+The work options with an F1 visa work permit in the USA are namely On-campus Employment, CPT (Curricular Practical Training), OPT (Optional Practical Training), Off-campus Employment or Severe Economic Hardship and Employment with an International Organization.
 Beyond these work options, changing the status from the F-1 visa OPT to an H-1B employment visa is a great alternative.

 We have described each and every work option in detail and they are as follows: